Mother (1996 film): Plot

 Beatrice tells John that she has a friend, Charles, who comes through San Francisco every few weeks and stays over a few days, but while John is there this visit will be just for one day.
 John is surprised that she would call someone she is intimate with not important, but she dismisses it, saying they "just have sex occasionally".
 John meets Charles, who knows a lot about John because, as he tells John, Beatrice brags about him when he's not around.
 Beatrice and Charles go to dinner; in the car they discuss the evening, with Beatrice refusing to have anything more than dinner because of her son's visit.

 While alone at the house, John discovers a box of novel and short story manuscripts that his mother wrote in her youth.
 He learns she was a skilled writer who went to college on a scholarship, only to have her talent discouraged by her husband and the then-prevailing social expectation that mothers should not have careers outside the home.
-John realizes now that his mother's passive aggression toward him stems from his career reminding her of her unfulfilled ambitions.
+John realizes now that his mother's passive aggression toward him stems from his career reminding her of her unfulfilled ambitions and envy that her dream came true for her son.
 Beatrice admits that John's observation is correct, and the two warmly reconcile.

 The film ends with John meeting a single female fan of his novels, and Beatrice beginning to write a story based on John's moving in with her.